Search engine optimization (SEO) and content go hand-in-hand.

 Each piece of cluster content should attempt to target a long-tail keyword phrase, while your pillar piece of content targets a more competitive head keyword.
 Each of these keyword terms should be at least somewhat relevant to the others.

-By the end of your strategy, each of your cluster content pieces should rank highly for their low-competition, “low hanging fruit” keywords, all while lending support to lift your pillar piece of content beyond where it could rank on its own.
+By the end of your strategy, each of your cluster content pillars should rank highly for their low-competition, “low hanging fruit” keywords, all while lending support to lift your content pillars beyond where it could rank on its own.
 Google will come to see you as an authority on this central topic because of your work throughout the cluster, and you’ll likely earn more backlinks as a result as well.